Grooming and Boarding

 In the end, not tending to your dog’s nails will ultimately create a vicious cycle that can lead to pain and much more complicated orthopedic problems down the road.

-HOW OFTEN SHOULD I HAVE MY DOG GROOMED?
+HOW OFTEN SHOULD I HAVE MY PET GROOMED?

-How often your dog or cat should be groomed depends a lot on the type of dog breed, hair length, and thickness of his or her coat.
-In most circumstances, regular grooming on dogs and cats should be done once a month.
+How often your pet should be groomed depends a lot on the type of breed, hair length, and thickness of their coat.
+In most circumstances, regular grooming on pets should be done once a month.

 More frequent brushing and grooming at home should be done on young puppies and dogs who have never been groomed so that the dog or cat becomes conditioned to being handled and brushed early on.
 This will help the dog or cat avoid any grooming issues or fear of being groomed into adulthood.
 This is a behavioral modification technique known as desensitization or conditioning.